valueadd-poland/va-schematics/README.md

 * propsToUpdate – properties to update.
 Follow pattern: {propertyName}:{value}:{?type}.
 You can separate multiple properties with comma
 * selectors – generate selectors for given properties
 * facade – generate facade
+* creators - whether to use creator NgRx syntax

 **Example:**